 Rent Tax Credit

 You might be able to claim a tax credit if you pay for private rented accommodation.
 This includes rent paid for flats, apartments or houses.
 It does not include rent paid to local authorities or the army.

 You can only claim a tax credit if you are renting on 7 December 2010.
-This tax credit will end in 2017.
+This tax credit ended in 2017.